signalogic/SigSRF_SDK/mediaTest_readme.md

 The procedure for saving audio to file from G711 encoded pcaps is similar to playing audio as noted above.
 Here are additional instructions to save the audio data to .au file format, and then use the Linux "sox" program to convert to .wav.
 Note that it's also possible to save to .raw file format (no file header), but that is not covered here.

+1. First, save to .au file from Wireshark:

+ - Telephony > RTP > RTP Streams
+ - Click the stream to save
+ - Click Analyze
+ - Click Save > Forward Audio Stream to save (this will give .au and .raw options)
+ - Enter in filename and choose the location to save, then click Save

+2. Second, convert the .au file to .wav format:

+ - sox audio_file.au audio_file.wav

 *Note: the above instructions apply to Wireshark version 2.0.2.*